RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 when it is executed on the destination.
 This delay is referred to as the **Lag**.

-When a **synchronization error** occurs, then depending on the error type, **the process might stop**, or it might continue running on the assumption that the error automatically resolves.
+When there is a **synchronization error**, **the process might stop** or it might continue running on the assumption that the error automatically resolves.
+The result depends on the error type.
 See more details below.

 In addition, **the user can manually stop the synchronization process**.